-We're committed to being good stewards of the personal information entrusted to us by our customers, employees, business partners, and other individuals.
+We're committed to being good stewards of the personal information entrusted to us by our customers, workers, business partners, and other individuals.
 We must ensure that all personal information under our care is handled lawfully, fairly, transparently, and securely.

-- Only collect information that's needed and appropriate for your intended business purpose. - Be transparent about how you intend to use the personal information you collect, and then only use it for that purpose. - Ensure individuals have meaningful choices about how their personal data is used and are able to exercise their personal data rights. - Take steps to keep personal information accurate, complete and up-to-date. - Use caution when disclosing, sharing, or providing access to personal information.
-Only share it with the consent of the data subject or as permitted or required by contract or law. - Follow security procedures to encrypt sensitive personal information at rest and before electronic transfer.
+- Only collect information that's needed and appropriate for your intended business purpose. - Be transparent about how you intend to use the personal information you collect, and then only use it for that purpose. - Ensure individuals have meaningful choices about how their personal data is used and are able to exercise their personal data rights. - U.S. Data Subject Rights Request Form - EU and UK Data Subject Rights Request Form - Take steps to keep personal information accurate, complete, and up to date. - Use caution when disclosing, sharing, or providing access to personal information.
+Only share it with the consent of the individual or as permitted or required by contract or law. - Follow security procedures to encrypt sensitive personal information at rest and before electronic transfer.
 Anonymize or mask personal information wherever possible. - If you have reason to believe a privacy incident has occurred, report it immediately.
 This includes any inappropriate access to or use of personal information, including lost or stolen equipment which could potentially contain personal information.
-Instructions on how to report are shown in the right panel. - Make sure you are familiar with privacy legal and regulatory requirements that apply to your business and location. - Participate in required privacy training.
+Instructions for reporting privacy incidents are shown in the right panel. - Make sure you are familiar with privacy legal and regulatory requirements that apply to your business and location. - Participate in required privacy training.

+?
 How is privacy different from security?

 Managing cybersecurity risk is very important to managing privacy risk, but it isn't enough.
-Information security focuses on protecting information against unauthorized or unintended loss of confidentiality, integrity or availability.
+Information security focuses on protecting information against unauthorized or unintended loss of confidentiality, integrity, or availability.
 Privacy focuses on protecting individuals from harm they could experience as a result of our use of their personal information, even if that use is authorized or intended.
-Handling personal information lawfully, fairly, transparently, AND securely protects Principal and the individuals who entrust personal information to us.
+Handling personal information lawfully, fairly, transparently, AND securely protects Principal and the individuals who entrust their personal information to us.